darknightghost/sandnix/README.md

 #How to install
 ##X86
 1.Install grub2.<br />
-2.Copy multiboot2 image to `/boot/` then make a ramdisk image(VFS is not finished so you can use any file as an ramdis file) and copy it to `/boot/`.<br />
+2.Copy multiboot2 image(`./bin/x86/sandnix/kernel.multiboot2`) to `/boot/` then make a ramdisk image(VFS is not finished so you can use any file as an ramdis file) and copy it to `/boot/`.<br />
-3.Add a menuentery into grub/cfg, here is an example:
+3.Add a menuentery into grub/cfg, here is an example(`sandnix` is the kernel file, `sandnix-initrd` is the ramdisk file.):
 ```
 menuentry 'Sandnix 0.0.2' {
         multiboot2 (hd0,3)/sandnix root=/dev/sda1 driver_init=/bin/dinit debug=on